hainayanda/Pharos/README.md

 ## Basic

-Basically, all you need is a property that you want to observed and add `@Observable` propertyWrapper at it:
+Basically, all you need is a property that you want to observe and add `@Observable` propertyWrapper at it:

 ```swift
 class MyClass {